hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/docs/tensorflow-basics.md

 ## Tensorflow 2.0

-But in Tensorflow 2.0:

-Most of the code that uses `Placeholders`, `Sessions`,... are from Tensorflow 1.0 and are removed in Tensorflow 2.0:
+But in Tensorflow 2.0, most of the code that uses `Placeholders`, `Sessions`,... are from Tensorflow 1.0 and are removed in Tensorflow 2.0:

 - Remove the graph definition.
 - Remove the session execution.